"Elise. Such a beautiful name!" My Ma used to tell me. "A beautiful name for a beautiful girl."

 I carried through without too much difficulty, delivering a healthy babe.
 I named her Minerva, after my Ma.
 With Minerva's father's sneaky help, I had just enough to keep me and my girl warm and well-fed.
 The villagers were quite kind as well.
 I was content.

 A few summers passed.
 The noble boy turned into a man, with a wife by his side.
 We spoke no more.
 It was fine though, I did odd jobs around the village, my skills as a noble's maid were quite handy often.
 I was not lacking for anything.

 It was Minny's sixth summer when the signs started showing.
 A dizzy moment here, a stumbled foot there.
 I had hoped she would recover in time.
 The kindly neighbors provided some herbs and concoctions.
 Nothing helped.
 Once she passed out in the field playing with her mates not a month later, I decided to act.

 I reached out to her father once again.
 Age may have turned the boy into a stoic young man, but his heart still thrummed with compassion.
 Against his dear wife's wishes, he arranged for a healer.
 Not the magical mender - they were too costly for a bastard daughter - but an Alchemist who dabbled in healing potions.

 The Alchemist, in turn, contrived a potion that would delay her symptoms.
-“I’ve done what I can, but she needs a proper Healer,” He warned.
-Where in the clear blue sky is a “proper Healer” gonna drop from in this backwater village?
-I was at my wit’s end.
-Why does the world persist in fucking me around?
-Had I not suffered enough?
+"I've done what I can, but she needs a proper Healer," He warned.
+Where in the hell is a "proper Healer" gonna pop up from in this backwater village?

 ¤ ¤ ¤